Handbook

 If absence continues

 Make sure that your staff understand that this meeting does not constitute part of the disciplinary process.
-Be open and supportive, and encourage your staff member to bring forward any concerns that might be affecting their attendance.
+This is a chance to have an open and supportive conversation.
+Encourage your colleague to bring forward any concerns that might be affecting their attendance.
 Also ask them for any ideas about what would help them return to work.

 Reasons for absence